 On Air Now

-A biopic is being made about one of history’s most remarkable men: composer Chevalier de Saint-Georges, who in 18th-century France was dubbed the ‘Black Mozart’.
+A biopic is being made about one of history’s most remarkable men: composer Chevalier de Saint-Georges, who was also a virtuoso violinist and champion fencer living in 18th-century France.

 A man whose name you should know is being celebrated in a new biographical film, Chevalier de Saint-Georges.

-De Saint-Georges, real name Joseph Boulogne, was a prolific 18th-century French composer once dubbed the ‘Black Mozart’.
-Born the son of a slave and white plantation owner in 1745, Boulogne was a master fencer, violin virtuoso, leading conductor, and a composer in the court of Marie Antoinette.
+De Saint-Georges, real name Joseph Bologne, was a prolific 18th-century French composer.
+Born the son of a slave and white plantation owner in 1745, Bologne was a master fencer, violin virtuoso, leading conductor, and a composer in the court of Marie Antoinette.
 But his story is largely untold.